skphy/fortran_arrays/array_handling.rst

 	- There are three approaches:

-	    elemental subroutines
+	   - elemental subroutines

-	    explicit-shape arrays
+	   - explicit-shape arrays

-	    implementing the operation for vectors and write simple wrapper subroutines (that use reshape internally) for each array shape
+	   - implementing the operation for vectors and write simple wrapper subroutines (that use reshape internally) for each array shape

 	    for details see the `fortran90.org <https://www.fortran90.org>`_.

-	- See the following: find out the interesting  stuff: * x^(1/n) gives array output when x is an array or n in an array *
+	Now, See the following: find out the interesting  stuff: * x^(1/n) gives array output when x is an array or n in an array *

 	.. code-block:: fortran